thm-projects/arsnova-flashcards/README.md

 ## Starting the app
 Use one of the following commands inside the repository (cards folder), to start arsnova🍅cards on localhost:

-- For development:
+- For development (Use this if you run a local installation):
   - `meteor --settings settings_debug.json`
+  - Access the app from your host machine by visiting http://localhost:3000
+  - Use one of the Backdoor Logins

 - For production:
   - `meteor --settings settings.json`

-You can then access the app from your host machine by visiting http://localhost:3000.

 ## Loading the Test Database
 1. Make sure that you've installed the [MongoDB Community Tools](https://docs.mongodb.com/manual/administration/install-community/)